okami101/vuetify-admin/packages/admin/README.md

 # Vtec Admin

-SPA admin library for Vue.js running on top of REST APIs, built on top of Vuetify and come with dedicated Vue CLI plugin.
+SPA admin library for Vue.js running on top of REST APIs, built on Vuetify and comes with dedicated Vue CLI plugin for 🚀.
 Can be used on every backend of your choice with your own data and authentication providers.

 > See [full documentation](https://vtec.okami101.io)
-> Check [online demo](https://vtec-bookstore-demo.okami101.io) and use prefilled login (read only)
+> Check [online demo](https://vtec-bookstore-demo.okami101.io) -> go to admin and use prefilled login (read only)

 [![demo](https://vtec.okami101.io/assets/screenshot.png)](https://vtec-bookstore-demo.okami101.io)